Electricjer/OpenData-VizLab/README.md

 *Open Data Visualization Lab for Education and Communities*

-Berdiansk State Pedagogical University invites you to join the citizen science initiative **OpenData VizLab** to co-create a library of open data visualization examples for education, civic engagement, social projects, and community development.
+Berdyansk State Pedagogical University invites you to join the citizen science initiative **OpenData VizLab** to co-create a library of open data visualization examples for education, civic engagement, social projects, and community development.

 ## 🎯 Project Goal